learn-co-curriculum/java-first-program/README.md

 - An instruction is a command for the computer.
 In Java, we call these instructions **statements**.
 Most statements end with a `;`.
 There are notable exceptions, and we will cover them all in detail in upcoming lessons.
-- A method is a grouping of statements.
-We use methods to organize statements that belong together.
 - A method contains a **block**, and a block contains a grouping of statements.
   We use methods to organize statements that belong together.
   - Consider for example that you wanted to explain to someone how to make